ARL-UTEP-OC/ecel/README.md

 ECEL must be run as root.
 In order for the task bar status icon to function properly, you must also be logged in as root.

 ## Installation
-To install ECEL, run `./install.sh`
+To install ECEL, run `./install.sh`.
+A internet connection is required for installation.

 ## Execution
-Run `./ecel_gui` to execute ECEL
+Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.

 ## Plugins